Lim Kim: Biography

 In June 2013, Kim released the extended play A Voice, led by the song "All Right."
 The song was successful, reaching number two on Gaon's singles chart.
 Then, she released a second extended play in September, Her Voice, and a full-length album in November called Goodbye 20.

 In April 2015, she released her third extended play, Simple Mind.
 The track "Awoo" was the only K-pop song included on Spin's 101 Best Songs of 2015, coming in at No. 51.
 In the article, Andrew Unterberger praised the song, saying "no [American] pop song this year breathed like this Korean emoji of a pop song" and calling it "a kinetic environment bursting with creativity, synthesis, and an intrinsic passion".
 Billboard's 20 Best K-Pop Songs of 2015 ranked the song at No. 8, claiming that Kim outdid herself and praising the song's "mix of woozy synths, trance-like chants, and trappy snares [...] pulled off with a sense of sophistication that's hard to make believable."

 On May 30, 2016, Mystic Entertainment posted an official statement announcing Kim's departure from the label after her contract has ended.

 After an over-three-year hiatus, Lim Kim released "Sal-ki", her first published song as a rapper, on May 24, 2019.
 Her new EP Generasian was released independently on October 15, 2019.
 Generasian won the award for Best Dance & Electronic Album and "Sal-ki" won Best Dance & Electronic Song at the 2020 Korean Music Awards.

 On December 9, 2021, Kim signed a contract with New Entry.

+Artistry

+Kim is known for her empowering lyrics, which demonstrate her interpretation of what it means to be a modern-day woman and attempt to tear down the Orientalist stereotypes of the West.